bioperl/bioperl-docker/README.md

 ## bioperl-deps

-This image is meant to provide a well-defined reproducible base image for BioPerl that has all dependencies of at least the main distribution.
+This image is meant to provide a well-defined reproducible base image for BioPerl that has pre-installed all dependencies of at least the main distribution.

 The benefit of this image is to allow anyone to build a version of BioPerl on top of this image in a reproducible fashion.
-Since by far the majority of installing BioPerl (or building a BioPerl Docker image) is spent installing dependencies, using this image as the base image also significantly cuts down on build (or installation) time (on Docker Hub from >45 to 5-8 minutes).
+Since by far the majority of time when installing BioPerl (or building a BioPerl Docker image) is spent installing dependencies, using this image as the base image also significantly cuts down on build (or installation) time (on Docker Hub from >45 to 5-8 minutes).